saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Wrapping up
 ===========

 We wrote a function that retrieves OSPF information by talking to the Juniper API.
-From the XML response, we used XPATH expressions to retrieve the information we want.
+From the XML response, we used XPath expressions to retrieve the information we want.

 First we used `findall`.
 This gave us a list with information on individual OSPF neighbors.
 After this, we used `find` to obtain the exact information we needed from every individual neighbor.

-After obtaining the information for 1 device, we then created something that can iterate a list of devices and store everything in 1 dictionary.
-This way, you will be able to get information on devices for the entire network.
+After obtaining the information for 1 device, we used a function that can iterate a list of devices and store everything in 1 dictionary.
+This way, we are able to get information for all the devices in the network.

+Using Python and working with the Junos OS API has always been immensely satisfying to me.
+I hope this article gave you some insights and ideas on how to get started.